Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

 \subsection{Acknowledgments}

-We are grateful to G. Todorov, K. Igusa, and B. Keller for their interest in this work.
-We appreciate all help and support of G. Todorov for various discussions on the material.
+We are grateful to K. Igusa, O. Iyama, P. J{\o}rgensen, B. Keller, and G. Todorov for their interest in this work.
+We appreciate the help and support of O. Iyama, P. J{\o}rgensen, and G. Todorov in various discussions on the material, which are leading to other works.